 “Interestingly, storing your paperwork digitally came out as favourite from our survey results.
 Non-essential paperwork, inefficient waste going to landfill and not being recycled and storing your work online, was primed the most important part towards making your working environment green.
 This was closely followed by clearly labelling your waste bins for recycling.”

-My own tip: offices should take steps to reduce plastic, landfill waste and even recycling waste too
+Offices should take steps to reduce plastic, landfill waste and even recycling waste too

 Is recycling all it’s cracked up to be?